DeadlySprinklez/deadlysprinklez.github.io/README.md

 deadlysprinklez.github.io
 =========================

-Hello!
-I am DeadlySprinklez, a 12 1/2 year old gamer and coder.
-I have made this website for my youtube channel.
+Hello there!
+I am DeadlySprinklez, a YouTuber, gamer and coder.
 Enjoy!